pearlza/pearlza/README.md

 <p align="center">Preferred duo/group c+h: C!EMERALDDUO (comf dynamic, QUEERPLATONIC NOT FAMILIAL.), ANGEL DUO (just my kid
 <a href="https://github.com/mis4nthrope">Misia</a>
-/fam), DISCDUO (<i>ONLY</i> my kid Misia /fam), ANTARCTIC EMPIRE (EmeraldDuo but without the DSMP in the way), BEDROCK BROS (comf dynamic), Doomsday Trio, Death Family, Rivals Duo, Peer Pressure Duo, Anarchist Syndicate.</p>
+/fam), ANTARCTIC EMPIRE (EmeraldDuo but without the DSMP in the way), BEDROCK BROS (comf dynamic), Doomsday Trio, Death Family, Rivals Duo, Peer Pressure Duo, Anarchist Syndicate.</p>

 <p align="center">If I'm sitting with one of my friends, please interact in whisper and/or ASK FIRST before trying to sit with me, sometimes I am focused on private conversations and WILL prioritize them over you.</p>
 <p align="center">Don't randomly try to roleplay with me for the love of god.
 If I join in an rp then I join it but don't assume I'm open to it especially if I'm sitting with Misia.</p>